Nate Libby

-Nathan Libby is an American Democratic politician from Maine.
-He represents Senate District 21, which serves Lewiston, Maine's second-largest city.
+Nathan Libby is an American Democratic former politician from Maine.
+He represented Senate District 21, which serves Lewiston, Maine's second-largest city.
 Libby grew up in central Maine and attended Bates College where he majored in history and economics.
 He also holds a Master of Business Administration from the University of Southern Maine and works as an economic development consultant, currently as the president of Community Concepts Finance Corporation.
 Libby served one term in the Maine House of Representatives from 2012 to 2014 and was first elected to the Maine Senate in 2014.
 He served as the Senate majority leader from 2018-2020.

 Early life and education

 Libby grew up outside of Waterville, Maine and attended Skowhegan Area High School, graduating in 2003.
-He received a need-based scholarship to Bates College, where he completed a Bachelor of Arts in history and economics in 2007.
+He attended Bates College, where he completed a Bachelor of Arts in history and economics in 2007.
 He was the first in his family to attend college.
 In 2020, Libby received a Master of Business Administration from the University of Southern Maine.